-1.)
-Heat olive oil in a large skillet and fry the onion over medium heat for 3 minutes until soft and translucent.
-Add the garlic and sauté for a further 30 seconds.
+Step 1: Heat olive oil in a large skillet and fry the onion over medium heat until soft and translucent.
+Add the garlic and sauté briefly.

 Remove from the pan and wipe out the pan ready for the meatballs.

-Place the ground meat in a bowl.
-Add 1 tablespoon dried oregano, half of the cooked onion and garlic mixture, 1 tablespoon coconut aminos, egg, a good pinch of salt and pepper and 1 tablespoon pecorino or parmesan cheese.
+Step 2: Place the ground beef in a bowl.
+Add dried oregano, half of the cooked onion and garlic mixture, coconut aminos, egg, a good pinch of salt and pepper and 1 tablespoon pecorino or parmesan cheese.
 Mix to combine.

 Step 4: To a clean pan, add the chopped tomatoes, tomato puree, remaining garlic, onion and oregano.
 Season to taste and bring to the boil.
 Then, reduce to a simmer and cook until the sauce is thicker in consistency.

-Coat the meatballs in the tomato sauce.
-Top with mozzarella, 2 tbsp pecorino and bake for about 15 - 20 minutes until the cheese has fully melted.
+Step 5: Coat the meatballs in the tomato sauce.
+Top with mozzarella, pecorino and bake in the oven until the cheese has fully melted.

 Top with fresh oregano or fresh basil and cracked black pepper.
 Fresh parsley also works well.